nschlosser/Lab1/README.md

 # Lab1
-Practice with oogle Colab and Github
+Practice with Google Colab and Github